Do recruiters call back?

 (Weirdly enough, it was the hiring VP doing the calling, not the recruiter.
 Well, okay, I guess he’s taking ownership because he will live with the outcome.
 Makes sense.)

 I did all the requisite follow-up with the thank you’s, etc. and last Friday I mailed and said “Let me know if you need anything more.
 Thank you again.”
 Gut feeling tells me to sit on my hands.
 Any more mailing, calling, whatever is going to start to diminish my elusive je ne sais quoi.
 You know.
-Like the girl who calls the guy two times for his one.
-Too eager, perhaps desperate.
+Like the girl who calls the guy two times, too soon.
+Too eager, perhaps desperate?
 When do recruiters call back?

 Still, I’m sitting by the phone/checking my email every 10 minutes.
 With it so close in hand, I’m starting to go a little bonkers.
 Every sign and signal says I’ve got it.
 SO WHEN WILL THEY TELL ME THE OUTCOME???
 WHAT IS GOING ON?